kubeflow/website/content/en/docs/components/pipelines/v2/components/lightweight-python-components.md

 ### Python function requirements
 To decorate a function with the `@dsl.component` decorator it must meet two requirements:

 1. **Type annotations:** The function inputs and outputs must have valid KFP [type annotations][data-types].

     There are two categories of inputs and outputs in KFP: [parameters][parameters] and [artifacts][artifacts].
 There are specific types of parameters and artifacts within each category.
-Every input and output will have a specific type indicated indicated by its type annotation.
+Every input and output will have a specific type indicated by its type annotation.

     In the preceding `add` component, both inputs `a` and `b` are parameters typed `int`.
 There is one output, also typed `int`.

     Valid parameter annotations include Python's built-in `int`, `float`, `str`, `bool`, `typing.Dict`, and `typing.List`.
 Artifact annotations are discussed in detail in [Data Types: Artifacts][artifacts].

 2. **Hermetic:** The Python function may not reference any symbols defined outside of its body.